KittyCAD/text-to-cad-ui/README.md

-# KittyCAD Text-to-CAD UI
+# Zoo Text-to-CAD UI

-This repository is an open-source example of how to quickly get up and running with KittyCAD's Text-to-CAD API endpoints.
+This repository is an open-source example of how to quickly get up and running with Zoo's Text-to-CAD API endpoints.
 It is built using [SvelteKit](https://kit.svelte.dev/).

 ## Developing